arbor-sim/arbor/doc/concepts/cell.rst

       * Firing threshold.
       * Refractory period.

-   The morphology of a LIF cell is automatically modeled as a single compartment; each cell has a single built-in source and target which do not need to be explicitly added in the cell description.
+   The morphology of a LIF cell is automatically modeled as a single compartment; each cell has one built-in **source** and one built-in **target** which do not need to be explicitly added in the cell description.
+   LIF cells do not support adding additional **sources** or **targets** to the description.
+They do not support **gap junctions**.
+They do not support adding density or point mechanisms.

 3. **Spiking cells**

-   The description of a spiking cell is used to determine the spiking schedule of the cell.
-Its morphology is automatically modeled as a single compartment; each cell has a single built-in source which does not need to be explicitly added in the cell description.
+   The description of a spiking cell controls the spiking schedule of the cell.
+Its morphology is automatically modeled as a single compartment; each cell has one built-in **source** which does not need to be explicitly added in the cell description, and no **targets**.
+Spiking cells do not support adding additional **sources** or **targets**.
+They do not support **gap junctions**.
+They do not support adding density or point mechanisms.

 4. **Benchmark Cells**